 Major research interests of staff centre mainly on intestinal motility, anorectal manometry, constipation, colorectal cancer, inflammatory bowel disease, thyroid and parathyroid glands, breast disease and urology.
-The department has an excellent record of research publications, especially in the field of colorectal diseases.
-The department has been maintaining a breast cancer registry since 1996.
-The Department has recently published two books for the benefit of undergraduate and postgraduate students in surgery.
-The department has launched an e-book in short cases in surgery for the benefit of undergraduate students.
+The department has an excellent record of research publications, especially in the field of colorectal diseases and endocrine surgery.